agilecontent/itaas-nodejs-tools/README.md

 ## API Tools - Cassandra

 ### cassandra.cql
-It is a helper class which specify a little more the result from 'execute' function from cassandra driver
+It is a helper class which specify a little more the result from 'execute' function from Cassandra driver

 #### canConnect()
-Check if there is a connection between your client and a cassandra database.
+Check if there is a connection between your client and a Cassandra database.
 It does not check if keyspace was created.

 | Property       | Mandatory | Definition                                                                                                                       |
 | -------------- | --------- | -------------------------------------------------------------------------------------------------------------------------------- |